jerseycheese/BootHillGM/Docs/CompletedUserStories.md

   - Ensure that a complete character is created based on user responses **Status:** Implemented.

+- As a player, I want to view my character's attributes (Strength, Agility, Intelligence) so that I understand my character's capabilities.
+  **Implementation Status:**
+  - Successfully implemented in CharacterCreation component
+  - Includes full attribute display and validation
+  - AI-driven attribute descriptions integrated
+  - Test coverage in place

+- As a player, I want to generate a character name using AI so that it fits the Western theme.
+  **Implementation Status:**
+  - Implemented in CharacterCreation with AI name generation
+  - Includes name regeneration capability
+  - Names properly saved to character state

 ## Game Session
 - As a player, I want to start a new game session so that I can begin my adventure in the Old West.
   **Test Plan:**